Ultra-Diffuse Galaxies $-$ A Distinct Population? Dwarf Galaxies in the Coma Cluster and A262 from Deep $u'-g'-r'$ Wendelstein Imaging Data: Tables

 \section{Tables}

-We present our \verb+SExtractor+ catalogs for Abell 262, Abell 1656, the reference field analysed for Abell 262, and the reference field analysed for Abell 1656 in Tables \ref{tab:SExA262}, \ref{tab:SExA1656}, \ref{tab:SExRefA262}, and \ref{tab:SExRefA1656}.
+We present our \verb+SExtractor+ catalogs for A262, A1656, the reference field analyzed for A262, and the reference field analyzed for A1656 in Tables \ref{tab:SExA262}, \ref{tab:SExA1656}, \ref{tab:SExRefA262}, and \ref{tab:SExRefA1656}.
 The full tables are available in machine-readable form.
-Note here, that we do not publish uncertainties for our \verb+SExtractor+ catalogs, as they are drastically underestimated due to using smoothed images and \verb+SExtractor+ estimating the error from the background rms.
+Note here that we do not publish uncertainties for our \verb+SExtractor+ catalogs, as they are drastically underestimated due to using smoothed images and \verb+SExtractor+ estimating the error from the background rms.
 All magnitudes and surface brightnesses in the \verb+SExtractor+ catalogs are given for $\mathrm{ZP_{10}}$.

-Our final catalogs for Abell 262, Abell 1656, the reference field analysed for Abell 262, and the reference field analysed for Abell 1656 are presented in Tables \ref{tab:finalA262}, \ref{tab:finalA1656}, \ref{tab:finalRefA262}, and \ref{tab:finalRefA1656}.
+Our final catalogs for A262, A1656, the reference field analyzed for A262, and the reference field analyzed for A1656 are presented in Tables \ref{tab:finalA262}, \ref{tab:finalA1656}, \ref{tab:finalRefA262}, and \ref{tab:finalRefA1656}.
 The full tables are available in machine-readable form. $g'$-band magnitudes and surface brightnesses are given for $\mathrm{ZP_{\mathrm{inf}}}$.
 The colors are given for $\mathrm{ZP_{10}}$.